msergiy87/phone_cisco_6921/README.md

    5 =	Flash Only

- - dndReminderTimer - How often in minutes to play a beep tone through the speaker when DND is enabled.
+ - dndReminderTimer - how often in minutes to play a beep tone through the speaker when DND is enabled.